Winter in Duluth Means Ice Climbing, Nordic Skiing, Fat Biking & Breweries

 Ice Climbing at Quarry Park

-I start the day with a hearty breakfast at the perky Sunshine Cafe, a small diner in West Duluth that produces great home-style meals.
+I start the day with a hearty breakfast at the iconic Duluth Grill in Lincoln Park that produces great home-style meals.
 Fortified for action, I then head over to nearby Quarry Park for some breathtaking ice climbing.
 This former industrial site has been re-imagined and is now one of Duluth’s most amazing winter sports hubs.

 The ice tools make a satisfying “thump” as I swing them at the imposing 80’ wall of verglas.
 My heart hammers, while my adrenaline propels me up the climb.
 Topping out, I swing lazily back down on my rope, much to my belayers adulation, against a backdrop of waterfalls and, below, the city of Duluth.